Undoubtedly, your to-do list has been a valuable tool for your productivity.

 When you don’t have a not-to-do list, you fill your to-do list with plenty of tasks.

-And when you engage in your bad habits that you didn’t tame, you are opened to distractions.
+And when you engage in this habit, you are open to distractions.

 3. Less Struggle with Self-Discipline

-A not-to-do list keeps you off struggling with self-discipline.
+A not-to-do list keeps you from struggling with self-discipline.

 It allows you to verify low-value tasks and high-value tasks thoroughly.